 Founded by Dr. Robert S. Gold in 2002, DCBA helps medical facilities achieve an accurate representation of their patients’ illnesses and procedures through documentation in the medical record.
 Dr. Gold gained inspiration for his educational methods through years of experience as a physician and as a healthcare consultant.
 Dr. Gold has shared his extensive knowledge and educational methodology with the other consulting physicians, nurses and coders of DCBA.
 They have helped many hospitals institute successful clinical documentation improvement programs as well as having pointed out opportunities for education in documentation and coding practices found during medical record audits, both in the inpatient and outpatient arenas.

-DCBA has an experienced and strong senior staff.
-Our team members have diverse backgrounds that enable them to provide top-level service to our clients.
+DCBA, Inc. has an experienced and strong senior staff.
+Our team members have diverse backgrounds that enable them to provide top- level service to our clients from a vantage point of deep knowledge.
 Our senior staff members have expert knowledge of our industry and are nationally respected for their contributions.
-Due to the specific nature of pediatric medicine, we have staff dedicated to the service of children’s hospitals.
+This expertise allows us to provide a level of service that is unparalleled.